Adopting Linkedin advertising into your ad campaigns is something you should think about if you haven't already.

-- Description: To avoid truncation, please use approximately 100 characters (300 characters maximum).
+- Description: Please use approximately 100 characters (300 characters maximum) to avoid truncation.

-- The character limit may be different for ads that appear on third-party apps and sites through LinkedIn Audience Network.
+- The character limit may differ for ads appearing on third-party apps and sites through LinkedIn Audience Network.

 - LinkedIn's mobile and desktop applications rarely display description text in their latest versions.
 A description may appear if your image is less than 200 pixels wide or your ad is displayed beyond the feed, through LinkedIn's Audience Network.